ILAE classification of seizures and epilepsy

 The ILAE Commission on Classification and Terminology released a revision of the former system in 2010 .
 The report is not a new classification system, but rather uses a new set of concepts to organize current knowledge.
 The scheme is considered a mechanism for the continuing process of achieving a more scientifically exact classification.

 The most important concepts developed in the latest ILAE proposal are described here.
 The evaluation and diagnosis of seizures and epilepsy in children and adults are discussed separately.
-(See "Clinical and laboratory diagnosis of seizures in infants and children" and "Seizures and epilepsy in children: Classification, etiology, and clinical features" and "Epilepsy syndromes in children" and "Evaluation of the first seizure in adults" and "Seizures and epilepsy in older adults: Etiology, clinical presentation, and diagnosis".)
+(See "Clinical and laboratory diagnosis of seizures in infants and children" and "Seizures and epilepsy in children: Classification, etiology, and clinical features" and "Epilepsy syndromes in children" and "Evaluation and management of the first seizure in adults" and "Seizures and epilepsy in older adults: Etiology, clinical presentation, and diagnosis".)

 MODE OF SEIZURE ONSET